EddieJIV/osticket-prereqs/README.md

 <img src="https://github.com/user-attachments/assets/4ea2fa49-456a-4293-8d5b-b03395666a20" height="auto" width="auto" alt="Start Server"/>

-- Rick click on the osTicket-VM again and you will now notice where it was greyed out before, you can now click on "Start"
+- Rick click on the osTicket-VM again and you will now notice where it was greyed out before, you can now click on "Start".

 ## Step 12: Installing osTicket-v1.15.8